postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 ### Using Multiple Tabs

 Postman lets you open multiple tabs in its interface.
-When your interface contains so many tabs they may seem not fitting in the Postman interface.
-But tabs just get underneath each other as they are opened because Postman does not limit you from opening them.
+When your interface contains so many tabs, they may seem not fitting in the tabs' interface.
+But tabs just get underneath each other as they are opened because Postman does not limit you from opening any number of tabs.

-The following screen illustrates multiple tabs in the Postman interface:
+The following screen illustrates multiple tabs in the Postman:

 [![tabs in postman](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs2.png)

-Postman allows you control the way you want to work with multiple tabs.
+Postman allows you to control the way you want to work with multiple tabs.
 To learn more about this, refer to the section 'Other Tab Settings'.

 ### Other Tab Settings